RediSearch/RediSearch/docs/commands/ft.config-set.md

 Values set using `FT.CONFIG SET` are not persisted after server restart.

-RediSearch configuration parameters are detailed [here](/docs/stack/search/configuring).
+RediSearch configuration parameters are detailed in [Configuration parameters](/docs/stack/search/configuring).

 Note: As detailed in the link above, not all RediSearch configuration parameters can be set at run-time.